Azure-Samples/openai-chat-app-quickstart/README.md

     azd up
     ```

-    It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where OpenAI is available](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) (like "francecentral").
+    It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where DeepSeek-R1 is available](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-serverless-availability#deepseek-models-from-microsoft) (like "westus").
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.
+If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the Azure AI resource.

 3. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the chat app! 🎉
 4. When you've made any changes to the app code, you can just run: